 - Free Dive – This mode is perfect if you are serious about breath-holding diving.
-It sample your depth 3 times per second, giving you highly accurate data on the true depth reached on you dive.
+It samples your depth 3 times per second, giving you highly accurate data on the true depth reached on you dive.

 Optional Air Integration For Hassle Free Pressure Monitoring

 No more chasing hoses and consoles to find out your cylinder pressure.
-The optional wireless air integration on the D4i allows you to easy track current tank pressure and remaining air time with a quick glance at your wrist, along with other critical information, giving you more time to truly enjoy your dive.
+The optional wireless air integration on the D4i allows you to easily track current tank pressure and remaining air time with a quick glance at your wrist, along with other critical information, giving you more time to truly enjoy your dive.

 Great Tool For Planning and Debriefing Dives

-The built-in dive planner gives you the ability to test upcoming dives and view no-decompression data before even putting a foot in to the water.
+The built-in dive planner gives you the ability to test upcoming dives and view no-decompression data before even putting a foot into the water.

 It also has a very sophisticated logbook and profile memory to review you recent dives.
 Depending on the sample rate it will record all your important dive data as well as graphical representation of dive profile for about 140 hrs of dive time.
 However, you can also transfer all your dive data to your computer using the optional Suunto DM4 software, which also includes a graphical representation of all your dives.
 You can also upload you dive to movescount.com where you can share your dives with friends.

 What Diver’s Are Saying About the Suunto D4i